JoseDev184/html-css-project/README.md

 nesting: to nest selectors inside of one another, allowing us to write less code;
 operations: for mathematical operations  right inside;
 partials and imports: to write CSS in different files and import them all into one single file;
-mixins:to write reusable of CSS code;
+mixins: to write reusable CSS code;
 functions: similar to mixins, with the difference that they produce a value that can be used;
 extends: to make different selectors inherit declarations that are common to all of them;